Divorce: How to Protect Your Child

-The good news is that we know what the risk factors are that leave kids scarred.
+The good news is that we know how to avoid these outcomes, because we know what the risk factors are that leave kids scarred.
 The bad news is that avoiding these risks takes enormous maturity on the part of both parents.
 The top risk factors for kids when parents divorce are:

 - When one or both parents "fall apart" and stop being responsible parents

 - When a new step-parent is harsh, rejecting or abusive.